dtantsur/rust-osauth/README.md

 support for releases older than 1.5 years is best-effort and may be dropped without a prior warning (it will not be considered a breaking change).

-For a more high-level (yet synchronous) API see [rust-openstack](https://crates.io/crates/openstack).
+For a more high-level API see [rust-openstack](https://crates.io/crates/openstack).

 Similarly to OpenStack itself, this project is licensed under Apache-2.0.